What are the goals in Professional Development?

+The Bright & Early ND Professional Development Quality Standards are outlined in the Playbook.
 Programs can use the Professional Development Quality Standards Inventory as a resource and guide.
 This inventory will help your program meet the requirements needed for each Quality Rating Step and plan future training Opportunities.
-Programs applying for the July 2017 cohort and beyond will need to meet the new Quality Standards.

 How can I prepare now?

 Plan for success.
 Professional development starts in one place, with the ND Growing Futures Workforce Registry.
 There are many benefits when becoming a member, achieving a Career Pathway placement and creating an organization account.